tdriver/AGI.AnalyticalServices/README.md

 # AGI Analytical Services C# Software Development Kit
-Analytical Graphics Inc. (AGI) hosts a set of micro services for performing complex analyses.
+Analytical Graphics Inc. (AGI) hosts a set of web services for performing complex analyses.
 The services are located here: https://saas.agi.com/V1.
 This project provides a C# SDK for interacting with the services.
+*Note that the software hosted in this repository provides no functionality in and of itself.
+It simply provides a development kit that makes using AGI's Analytical Services easier.
+To use the Analytical Services (with or without this development kit), you will need an API key.
+That key can be obtained by visiting the services site above, and following the instructions there.*

 ## How to use this SDK
 To use this SDK with AGIs Analytical Services, follow these steps.